 One of the commonly sighted mammals in the reserve is the Oribi.
 Others include the Cape buffalo, Uganda Kob, duiker, klipspringer, waterbuck, Reedbucks, monkeys, baboons, and many more.

 The reserve is also home to large herds of ungulates including the common Eland, hartebeests, a small population of zebras, Dik Dik, and Impalas that were relocated to the reserve from Lake Mburo National Park.

-The rare cheetah can also be possibly seen in the Pian Upe Wildlife Reserve with 80% chances of sightings.
-Popular predator sin the reserve include jackals, wildcats, spotted hyenas, civets, serval cats, and leopards.
+The rare cheetah can also be possibly seen in the Pian Upe Wildlife Reserve with an 80% chance of sightings.
+Popular predators in the reserve include jackals, wildcats, spotted hyenas, civets, serval cats, and leopards.

 Birds in Pian Upe Game Reserve